 secedit /configure /cfg %windir%\repair\secsetup.inf /db secsetup.sdb /verbose

-In the event that problems with security policies still exist, try manually renaming the checkpoint file of the local security policy database %windir%\security\database\edb.chk.
+If you still have problems with security policies, try manually renaming the checkpoint file of the local security policy database %windir%\security\database\edb.chk.

 ren %windir%\security\database\edb.chk edb_old.chk